 All 10 team members made the summit of Kilimanjaro all thanks to Ian and his team.

 We started the long walk down.
-It started to get warmer so we were taking off layers and by the time we reached our tents it was really warm.
+It started to get warmer so we were taking off layers about 30 minutes below Stella Point.
+By the time we reached our tents it was really warm.
 We all rested in our tents for 1 hour then we were called to pack up our tents.
 It was a struggle but we knew we needed to get lower.

 I filled my water bottles and had 2 more liters of water for the way down.
 We all had lunch as people looked at their summit pictures.
 At 11am we started walk down lower to Mweka camp.